Bitcoin Cash App Scams Explained: How to Spot, Report & Recover

 But with such convenience comes vulnerability that makes it an easy target for scammers.
 Scammers now have easy access to exploit those who are new to crypto.
 Hence, it is important to understand the scope of what Cash App offers and what it doesn’t.

-Before we get into how bitcoin scams unfold in Cash App, there is an important point to clear up: Cash App only supports cryptocurrency, bitcoin (BTC).
+Before we get into how bitcoin scams unfold in Cash App, there is an important point to clear up: Cash App only supports one cryptocurrency, Bitcoin (BTC).

 Before we go further: BTC is not BCH